geneial/geneial/README.md

     sudo apt-get install clang

-You can change switch your system compiler by running
+You can switch your system compiler by running

     sudo update-alternatives --config c++